Table of Contents

 Using a moving list will help ensure your property, and sanity, is preserved.
 Additionally, it will help prevent and effectively resolve disputes with movers, should anything be lost or damaged.

-2. The Basics: What is a Moving Checklist?
+2. What is a Moving Checklist?

 A Moving Checklist is an important document to help you stay organized whether you are moving out of, or into a new home, apartment, or condo.
 The reality of moving is that it’s a lot of work, and is often left until the last minute to figure out important specifics, resulting in lost or broken property, arguments with movers, and a hectic move-out or move-in day.